 The Dinner Party Project®

-The Dinner Party Project is a dynamic family-focused food education program involving children (5th-8th graders) in the entire process of producing a dinner party for their families at a school or community center.
+The Dinner Party Project is a dynamic family-focused food education program involving children (5th graders) in the entire process of producing a dinner party for their families at a school or community center.

 The Dinner Party Project offers a wonderful opportunity for children to experience the fun and excitement of planning, preparing, serving and enjoying a meal with their parents and friends.

-Through a five- to eight-week project, fifth though eighth grade students are taught about nutrition, food safety, meal planning, table setting, etiquette, and cooking.
+Through a seven-week project, fifth grade students are taught about nutrition, food safety, meal planning, table setting, etiquette, and cooking.
 This powerful experience of planning a dinner party also deepens their understanding of the value of community, family, teamwork, and sharing, while building self-esteem and having fun.

-The Dinner Party Project began in Spring 2001 in the New York City metro area, and has spread across the nation to 27 U.S. cities serving 6,470 students.
-There have been more than 50 Dinner Parties conducted in elementary schools, middle schools, a charter school, a community girls club, The Harlem Boys and Girls Choir Academy, and a county extension center.
+The Dinner Party Project began in Spring 2001 in the New York City metro area, and has been taught in 27 U.S. cities serving 6,470 students.
+Dinner Parties are available to New York City schools, charter schools, community centers, and After School programs.